sameesh-s/DesignPatterns/README.md

 * Use the pattern when it's essential to execute several handlers in a particular order.
 * Use the CoR pattern when the set of handlers and their order are supposed to change at runtime.

+### COMMAND
+also known as: Action, Transaction
+Behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.

 Refactoring book notes ends --->